dmennis/aws-appsync-ios-workshop/README.md

 - Do you want to use an AWS profile? __Y__
 - Please choose the profile you want to use: __amplify-workshop-user__

-AWS Amplify CLI will iniatilize a new project & you will see a new folder: __amplify__ & a new file called `awsconfiguration.json` in the root directory.
-These files holds your Amplify project configuration.
+AWS Amplify CLI will iniatilize a new project & you'll see a new folder: __amplify__ & a new file called `awsconfiguration.json` in the root directory.
+These files hold your Amplify project configuration.

 To view the status of the amplify project at any time, you can run the Amplify `status` command: